stan-dev/pystan/doc/index.rst

 Quick start
 ===========

 Install PyStan with ``python3 -m pip install pystan``.
-PyStan requires Python ≥3.7 running on Linux or macOS.
+PyStan runs on Linux and macOS.
 You will also need a C++ compiler such as gcc ≥9.0 or clang ≥10.0.

 This block of code shows how to use PyStan with a hierarchical model used to study coaching effects across eight schools (see Section 5.5 of Gelman et al. (2003)).